ChristianKohler/papertown/README.md

 ## Quick Start

-1. Make sure you have the correct folder structure
+### 1. Make sure you have the correct folder structure

+If the rootfolder is different change it in the config.

 ```
 - blog-articles